-Students will receive written feedback from the instructor on the revised proposal.
+Students will receive oral and written feedback from the instructor on the revised proposal.
 Peer feedback, while hopefully helpful to the author, will not affect the proposal grade.

-Clear and focused research question 20% Explanation of the significance of the project demonstrating familiarity with relevant secondary literature 25% A research design and plan for gathering and analyzing data to answer your question, representing a feasible scope given the time frame, including research ethics 45% Overall structure and clarity of the paper including citations & writing mechanics 10%
+The proposal grade is broken up in the following way: Clear and focused research question 20% Explanation of the significance of the project demonstrating familiarity with relevant secondary literature 25% A research design and plan for gathering and analyzing data to answer your question, representing a feasible scope given the time frame, including research ethics 45% Overall structure and clarity of the paper including citations & writing mechanics 10%